How I Survived a Brain Hemorrhage

 Life in the Neurosciences NICU: During my stay at VGH the support was incredible.
 The entire staff including the gentleman who mopped the floor were personable, kind, and positive.
 The nursing staff provided me with endless support and the kitchen staff even gave me grape jelly when it wasn’t on the menu because they knew I liked it.
 I was in the best place I could possibly be surrounded by the best possible professional care and equipment.

 The Road Back: There were many challenges along the way.
 I have a condition called nonverbal learning disorder which basically means I don’t learn by reading.
 Suddenly I found myself further challenged.
 Just relating to objects could be difficult.
 I could see them, I knew they were there, but it was hard to relate.
 I remember seeing a coffeemaker sitting on a counter one day and thinking, “That’s a nice coffee-maker.
 Wonder if I like coffee?”
-Seems ludicrous to me now.
+Seems ludicrous now.

-There were also some emotional setbacks.
+There were also emotional setbacks.
 I cried easily and the least bit of dizziness triggered flashbacks.
 Suddenly I would remember exactly how I had felt the moment the hemorrhage hit and fear would shoot through me like a gunshot – fear that it was happening again.

 Over time I began to realize the massive role that stress had played in making me sick and I knew I had to dial it back and allow myself time to heal.